“Liability of Airline for Damages Caused by Delay or Cancellation of International Airfare”

-Vladimir’s comment: “This 60 days suspension of my law license was cased by events transpired prior and during my divorce and bitter custody battle, which has no connection with my ability to practice law.”
+Vladimir’s comment: “This 60 days suspension of my law license was caused by events transpired prior and during my divorce and custody battle, which has no connection with my ability to practice law.”

 Reprimand means an attorney did something wrong but may still practice law.
 The State gives the lawyer a public reprimand in hopes that he or she will not repeat the behavior.
 Details of the infraction are made part of the public record.